Louisville, Kentucky: Parks and recreation

 Louisville Metro has 122 city parks covering more than 13000 acre.
 Several of these parks were designed by Frederick Law Olmsted, who also designed New York City's Central Park as well as parks, parkways, college campuses and public facilities in many U.S. locations.
 The Louisville Waterfront Park is prominently located on the banks of the Ohio River near downtown and features large open areas, which often hold free concerts and other festivals.
 The Big Four Bridge, a former railroad bridge spanning 547 ft but is now a pedestrian bridge connecting Waterfront Park with Jeffersonville, Indiana's waterfront park, fully opened in May 2014 with the completion of Jeffersonville's ramp.
-Cherokee Park, one of the most visited parks in the nation, features a 2.6 mi mixed-use loop and many well-known landscaping and architectural features including the Hogan's Fountain Pavilion.
+Cherokee Park, one of the most visited parks in the nation, features a 2.6 mi mixed-use loop and many well-known landscaping and architectural features.
 Other notable parks in the system include Iroquois Park, Shawnee Park, Seneca Park and Central Park.

+Louisville is also home to David Armstrong Extreme Park (formerly Louisville Extreme Park), which skateboarder Tony Hawk has called one of his top five skate parks.

 Further from the downtown area is the Jefferson Memorial Forest, which at 6676 acre is one of the largest municipal urban forests in the US.
 The forest is designated as a National Audubon Society wildlife refuge and offers nearly 60 mi of hiking and equestrian trails.

 Otter Creek Outdoor Recreation Area, owned and operated by the Kentucky Department of Fish and Wildlife Resources, is another large park in nearby Brandenburg, Kentucky.
 The park's namesake, Otter Creek, winds along the eastern side of the park.
 A scenic bend in the Ohio River, which divides Kentucky from Indiana, can be seen from northern overlooks within the park.

 Other outdoor points of interest in the Louisville area include Cave Hill Cemetery (the burial location of Col. Harland Sanders), Zachary Taylor National Cemetery (the burial location of President Zachary Taylor), the Louisville Zoo and the Falls of the Ohio National Wildlife Conservation Area.

 In development is the City of Parks, a project to create a 110 mi continuous paved pedestrian and biking trail called the Louisville Loop around Louisville Metro while also adding a large amount of park land.
 Current plans call for making approximately 4000 acre of the Floyds Fork flood plain in eastern Jefferson County into a new park system called The Parklands of Floyds Fork, expanding area in the Jefferson Memorial Forest, and adding riverfront land and wharfs along the Riverwalk and the Levee Trail, both completed segments of the Louisville Loop.